ameijin/quicketl/docs/examples/index.md

 ### [Basic Pipeline](basic-pipeline.md)

 A minimal pipeline that reads a CSV, applies filters, and writes to Parquet.
-Perfect for understanding ETLX fundamentals.
+Perfect for understanding QuickETL fundamentals.

 ```yaml
 name: basic_example